ainsleyc/graphite-cluster/README.md

 # graphite-cluster
 Dockerized components to run a graphite cluster.
 Composed of:
 * graphite-node: A series of carbon relays and a single graphite api, meant to be run on a single host.
 * graphite-relay: A carbon relay node.
-If running more than one carbon cache, cluster will require a relay node.
+If running more than one carbon cache, the cluster will require a relay node.
 * graphite-api: A graphite api node.
-If running multiple graphite-node instances, cluster will require an api node.
+If running multiple graphite-node instances, the cluster will require an api node.

 ### Single Node, Single Carbon Cache
 The simplest deployment.
 Good for testing, or if expected metrics load is small.
 In this scenario, only a single graphite-node is needed: